Anniymm/ChessBackEnd/README.md

 ## ❗Branches
 Review the different branches for specific parts of the project.
-Once reviewed, merge requests can be created as needed.
+Once reviewed, merge requests can be created as needed.(For main functionality and final version, see dashboard branch)
 # Project Management Web Application
 A comprehensive web application designed for efficient project management, tailored to facilitate smooth collaboration between clients and contractors.
 The application uses a chess clock principle to track task progress timelines and identify the responsible party during specific periods.